Undistraction/gatsby-starter-skeleton/src/content/articles/embeds/index.md

 date: "2017-09-22"
 slug: "embeds"
 description: Use iframe or objects embeds.
-keywords: iframe, object, embed, responsive
+keywords: eggs, iframe, object, embed, responsive
 ---
 Include iframe or object embeds in your markdown and if they have both width and height set to unitless or pixel values, they will be made responsive.